Xuedinan/MessageBox/README.md

     - user_message.txt # stored sender, receiver and message information with data format "sender,receiver,message"

 2. #### How to run or test program?
     - User could directly run main_messagebox.py and follow instruction to signup account and send message to the accounts in the system.
-(Review message won't work, becuase this is new account)
+(Review message won't work, because this is new account)

     - User could directly run main_messagebox.py and login program with test account
         - "username: gao / password: 123" to review the existing message for "gao"